 You can sometimes feel pressured into delivering a different review, bumping up the average so that a 4 out of 5 is suddenly no longer good enough, because “everyone else has given a five or a 1.”
-That’s nonsensical, of course; when we polarise our views, we dismiss the idea that middle-of-the-road reviews are equally as useful and should be encouraged; a 3 or 4, coupled with some explanation, can be very explanatory; oftentimes, we’re driven to the egde by a sense of guilt that we should be more “decisive” – as if only the extremes are able to give you that decisiveness.
+That’s nonsensical, of course; when we polarise our views, we dismiss the idea that middle-of-the-road reviews are equally as useful and should be encouraged; a 3 or 4, coupled with some explanation, can be very explanatory.
+We’re often driven to the edge by a sense of guilt that we should be more “decisive” – as if only the extremes are able to give you that decisiveness.

 With Uber and Lyft, the review-inflating guilt factor is even more pronounced.
-Giving a four-star review (or worse) on Uber could literally cost a driver his livelihood, not just a little extra income from excess property.
+Giving a four-star review (or worse) on Uber could literally cost a driver his livelihood, not just a little extra income.
 “I only give a 4-star review in extreme circumstances,” an Uber user called Alex said.
 “I’ve had terrible rides where the person got lost and cost me a lot of extra money due to incompetence.
 But if they’re nice about it, they get five stars.”

 Rather invalidates the basis of honest reviews, doesn’t it?
 Don’t be afraid of giving your own truth, as long as it’s genuine and considered.
 Don’t be an idiot, but do be constructive.